Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

-What if I told you I would pay you \$50,000 if you sold four season tickets to someone in the next twenty-four hours?
-What would you do?
-How much do the tickets cost?
-If it is less than \$50,000, I can always buy the tickets and collect the surplus.
+What if someone told me they would pay me \$50,000 if I sold four season tickets to someone in the next twenty-four hours?
+What would I do?
+If the tickets were less than \$50,000, I could always buy the tickets and collect the surplus.
 How could I increase the likelihood that I sold those four season tickets?

-- I could call a ticket broker and ask them to buy tickets.
 - I could look for lapsed purchasers
 - I could look for abandoned carts on our website
 - I could call individuals who have yet to renew season tickets
 - I could beg family and friends to purchase
+- I could call a ticket broker and ask them to buy tickets

 There are lots of tactics you could deploy to make sure that you are picking all the low-hanging fruit.
 However, it is unlikely that you ever get to the point where you pick up a telephone and begin calling phone numbers.
 So can we approach this problem more analytically?